 The board has purview over the 350,000 nurses that are currently licensed to practice in Texas.
 In addition, the board approves nursing education courses (nurses in Texas are required to complete 20 contact hours of continuing education every two years).

 One of the primary functions of the board of nursing is to objectively resolve complaints that are filed against nurses.
 Anyone can file a complaint against a nurse – patients, family members, colleagues, employers.
 Once the complaint is filed, it is the responsibility of the nursing board to investigate, in order to determine whether there have been any violations of nursing laws.

 The board’s duty is to resolve the complaints and to apply disciplinary sanctions, whenever appropriate.

-If you have any questions about the Texas BON, the investigation process, the KSTAR Nursing remediation program for nurses, or if you would like to schedule a free legal consultation, please call (512) 584-8299, or e-mail email@example.com.
+If you've any questions about the Texas BON, the investigation process, the KSTAR Nursing remediation program for nurses, or if you would like to schedule a free legal consultation, call (512) 584-8299, or e-mail email@example.com.
 Note that the free consultation is ONLY for professional licensing matters.